- avascular necrosis (or impaired blood supply to the bone which can result in death of the bone)

 The bone scan is a good method of viewing and documenting abnormal metabolic activity in the bony structure of the body.

-During your bone scan, a radioactive dye will be injected and then monitored for several hours under a special camera.
+During your bone scan, a radioactive dye will be injected and then you will be monitored for several hours.
 Don’t worry though—the amount of radiation used in the dye is very small and nearly all of it is released from the body within two to three days.

 Your doctor may order a bone scan if he or she suspects you could have a condition that affects your bones, such as a cancer, infection, or fracture.
 It can also help your doctor find the cause of any unexplained bone pain you may be having.